Edit Blog Post

 Segovia’s station is out in the middle of nowhere and a long way from Segovia; I’ve known airports that are closer to the cities they serve.
 Segovia’s apparently been here since before the Romans, and I’m pretty sure railways came later, so I’m not sure what the rail company’s excuse for this is.
 On the way in we pass the spectacular Roman aqueduct which is one of the three structures that Segovia is famous for, the others being its Cathedral and Castle.

-We wander down into the city’s main square, Plaza Mayor, which is dominated by the spectacular cathedral.
+We wander down into the city’s main square, Plaza Mayor, which is dominated by the spectacular Cathedral.
 It’s now 9pm, and we’re hungry, but none of the restaurants seem to be serving food, just drinks.
 We remember from being in Spain previously that Spaniards eat late, and we wonder if perhaps we’re just too early for a meal.
 We consult the Google machine for help.
 If it’s to be believed, the Spaniards eat six meals a day.
-No wonder their economy’s such a mess, no one’s got time to go to work, they’re too busy eating.
+No wonder their economy’s such a mess, everyone's too busy eating to have time to go to work.
 Mr Google tells us that the meals include tapas from 8.30pm to 10pm, followed quickly by dinner from 9pm to 11pm.
 Now we’re totally confused; we’re here in the middle of both tapas and dinner hours but no one’s eating.
 We’re beginning to wonder whether Segovia’s still part of Spain.
-Maybe the Segovians have twigged that four meals a day are enough and they’ve decided to give up on anything after the mid-afternoon snack.
-We do eventually manage to convince one restaurant to knock us up some tapas but we go back to our hotel as confused as ever about Segovian eating habits.
+Maybe the Segovians have twigged that four meals a day is enough and they’ve decided to give up on anything after the mid-afternoon snack.
+We do eventually manage to convince one restaurant to knock us up some tapas, but we go back to our hotel as confused as ever about Segovian eating habits.
 Hopefully it will all become clearer tomorrow.